samply/lens_beacon_service/README.md

 - individuals
 - genomicVariations

 These correspond to standard Beacon endpoints.
 There are several more standard endpoints, but these have not yet been implemented in this repo.
 You could also implement your own entry types, e.g. if you want to provide DICOM image metadata.
-You will see that the implementation follows the same pattern for all entry points.
+You will see that the implementation follows the same pattern for all entry types.

 The concept of entry type is quite central in this implementation.
-There is a class used to capture everything relevant to entry points: de.samply.lens_beacon_service.entrytype.EntryType.
+There is a class used to capture everything relevant to entry types: de.samply.lens_beacon_service.entrytype.EntryType.
 Objects of this type are used to keep track of the querying process for a single endpoint at a single Beacon site.
 The following information is stored here:

 - Information about the Beacon endpoint it is using.
 This information is stored in a BeaconEndpoint object.
 - A converter, that converts from AST nodes to Beacon filters.
-In this way, different entry points will get different filters.
-It is not possible to perform queries that cross entry points.
+In this way, different entry types will get different filters.
+It is not possible to perform queries that cross entry types.
 For example, it is not possible to specify that you want all biosamples from individuals who are female.
 The converters should ensure that the endpoints of the entry types are only supplied with the filters that they are able to deal with.
 - The generated filters.
 - A GroupAdmin object is used for inserting the counts generated by a Beacon search into a MeasureReportGroupComponent (see section below on measure reports).